redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 # CNF Certification Partner

 This repository contains two main sections:
-* test-partner:  Partner pods definition for use on a k8s CNF Certification cluster.
+* test-partner:  Partner debug pods definition for use on a k8s CNF Certification cluster.
+Used to run platform and networking tests.
 * test-target:  A trivial example CNF (including a replicaset/deployment, a CRD and an operator), primarily intended to be used to run [test-network-function](https://github.com/test-network-function/test-network-function) test suites on a development machine.

 Together, they make up the basic infrastructure required for "testing the tester".
+The partner debug pod is always required for platform tests and networking tests.

 # Glossary

 * Pod Under Test (PUT): The Vendor Pod, usually provided by a CNF Partner.
 * Operator Under Test (OT): The Vendor Operator, usually provided by a CNF Partner.
-* Test Partner Pod (TPP): A Universal Base Image (UBI) Pod containing the test tools and dependencies to act as a traffic workload generator or receiver.
-For generic cases, this currently includes ICMPv4 only.
 * Debug Pod (DP): A Pod running [a UBI8-based support image](https://quay.io/repository/testnetworkfunction/debug-partner) deployed as part of a daemon set for accessing node information.
 DPs is deployed in "default" namespace
 * CRD Under Test (CRD): A basic CustomResourceDefinition.

 # Namespace

-By default, TPP and DP are deployed in "default" namespace. all the other deployment files in this repository use ``tnf`` as default namespace.
+By default, DP are deployed in "default" namespace. all the other deployment files in this repository use ``tnf`` as default namespace.
 A specific namespace can be configured using:

 ```shell-script
 export TNF_EXAMPLE_CNF_NAMESPACE="tnf" #tnf for example
 ```
-# Test-partner

-test-partner provides the basic configuration to create a CNF Test Partner Pod (TPP), which is used to verify proper operation of a Partner Vendor's Pod Under Test in a CNF Certification Cluster.
-The Pod is composed of a single container, which is based off Universal Base Image (UBI) 8.
-A minimal set of tools is installed on top of the base image to fulfill CNF Test dependency requirements:
-* iputils (for ping)
-* iproute (for ip)

-If you are using a different test partner pod, please ensure you provide these or the image will be unable to run all CNF Certification tests.

 ## Cloning the repository

 The repository can be cloned to local machine using: